Pay Yourself First Definition

 Personally, I'm on the 70/30 budget where I save and invest 30% of my income.
 As my income increases in the future, I hope to reach a 10/90 budget where I invest 90% of my income.

-The #1 rule of the rich is pay yourself first.
+The #1 key to financial success is to pay yourself first.
 This alone will transform you from broke to drowning in cash if you follow this simple advice.